 "Will you please pack my things?
 Just the casual through semi-formal wear.
 No, add a couple of evening gowns.
 It's better to pack too much than not enough.
 I'm going away to school."

 Consuela's wailing grief over the upcoming parting caused tears to trickle down golden cheeks in heart-wrenchingly lovely sadness.
 The housekeeper hugged the girl tight, whispering that she'd write, in Spanish, which Mary Sue could then get someone to translate.
-The disconsolate woman wiped her eyes on her apron and bustled away to find a half dozen maids to do the packing.
+The disconsolate woman wiped her eyes on her apron and bustled away to find maids to do the packing.

 Bravely blinking back tears, the slender, yet curvaceous girl smiled tremulously at the huge man and sniffed elegantly.
 "We'd better tell Mummy and Daddy.
 Come with me."